Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 Upon detecting a speech command, the system switches to post-command mode and commits to a single intended object.
-The index of the intended object $i_m$ is selected as $i_m=\text{arg}\max_{{i^{\star}}}(c(t,{i^{\star}})) $, which resolves the virtual target to a real target.
-In post-command mode, the robot moves towards the intended object with maximum velocity while ensuring safe approach and then aligns its orientation with the pre-grasp orientation \cite{barfoot2024state}.
+The index of the intended object $i_m$ is selected as $i_m(t)=\text{arg}\max_{{i\in\mathcal{I}^{\star}(t)}}c(t,{i}) $, which resolves the virtual target to a real target.
+In post-command mode, the robot moves towards the intended object with maximum velocity while ensuring a safe approach and then aligns its orientation with the pre-grasp orientation.

 To avoid interaction failures caused by intent recognition algorithms and multi-view matching, after reaching the target, the robot pauses and waits for user confirmation via speech.
 If the user confirms, the corresponding object is selected as the intended object $\mathcal{Z}_{i^{\star}}(t)$ and the robot proceeds with task execution.
-If the user rejects the selection, the robot moves to the object with the second high confidence with Eq. \ref{eq6}, repeat the confirmation process.
-If the user rejects again, the robot returns to its initial pose, re-inferences and waits for the next user intent.
-This confirmation mechanism ensures safe and reliable interaction while allowing directly correction of intent.
-To ensure safety, the robotic arm's end effector is positioned above all objects, with a maximum speed of 10 cm/s and we set $\Delta R$ as 5 cm.
+If the user rejects the selection, the robot moves to the object with the second highest confidence with Eq. \ref{eq6}, and repeats the confirmation process.
+If the user rejects again, the robot returns to its initial pose, re-infers and waits for the next user intent.
+For ambiguous speech commands, the system repeatedly asks for clarification and postpones execution until an unambiguous command is received.
+The user can also issue a ``stop'' command at any time to immediately halt robot motion, empty the gripper if necessary, and return the robot to its initial pose.
+This confirmation and recovery mechanism ensures safe interaction while allowing direct correction of both intent and command ambiguity.